kocvara/Loraine.jl/README.md

 initpoint       # 0..Loraine heuristics, 1..SDPT3-like heuristics [0]
 timing          # 1..yes, 0..no
-maxit           # maximal number of global iterations [200]
+maxit           # maximal number of global iterations [200] datasparsity    # data matrices treated as sparse when number of their
+                # non-zero elements is below this parameter [8]
 ```

 ## Citing